joeyespo/pytest-watch/README.md

 [![Current version on PyPI](http://img.shields.io/pypi/v/pytest-watch.svg)][pypi]

 **pytest-watch** a zero-config CLI tool that runs [pytest][], and reruns it when a file in your project changes.
+It beeps on failures and can run arbitrary commands on each passing and failing test run.

 Motivation